tusharmarewad/Password-Generator-using-JS/README.md

 ## About

-- this project built by using html, css and javascript .
+- This project built by using html, css and javascript .
-- used css for better design.
+- Used css for better design.
-- there are four checkbox.
+- There are four checkbox.
-- there is one button generate password.
+- There is one button generate password.
 - and one copy button.

 ## Project Specification